lm2-poly/curve-my-gcode/README.md

 ## Limitations / to-do
 `Step01_main_flatten.m`
-* Curently only able to import ASCII STL format.
-I cannot read Binary STL format.
+* Is only able to import ASCII STL format.
+It cannot read Binary STL format.
 * Only flattens around the Y axis.
+So you need to position your datum reference system accordingly before exporting the STL from your CAD software.
 * Only calculates positif radius (downward curvature will be flatten torward the -Z direction, so it will be curved even more!)